gladson65/Slider-React/README.md

-# Using Popular Library -> react-slick
+# Using Popular Library -> react-slick & slick-carousel